devkizit/EXCEL-AUTOMATION/README.md

 # EXCEL-AUTOMATION
- A python application that processe excel spreadsheet in under a second
+ A python application that processes excel spreadsheet in under a second